ariv0004/Interview_test/README.md

 - Second is the map of new yorkers payment based on Building Class Category by find the coordinate and create a map
 - Third is Box plot load balance based on employment length we will see that is there any connection between the year of experience and load balance.

-using this filter we will create a dashboard usingh dash.
+using this filter we will create a dashboard using dash.